sequana/GNFish/README.md

 ### DESCRIPTION:<br />

-Program for dowloading genomes from NCBI Databases through Entrez.
+Program for downloading genomes from NCBI Databases through Entrez.
 Requires internet conection.<br />
 It needs your e-mail and a file with your queries.<br />
 Queries are usallly taxa names (see query_genomes examples files at ./Example)<br />
 By default it will download genomic data, but you can also add protein or RNA, using --protein or --rna respectively.<br />